2004.09.16 19:12 "[Tiff] BigTIFF Tag Value Count issue", by Joris Van Damme

 Argument pro 4 bytes is that this keeps all 8 byte values in the TIFF file perfectly aligned on multiples of 8.

-This may be a poor argument, since alignment inside a file really might not be
+This may be a poor argument, since alignment inside a file really might not be that important.

 Argument pro 8 bytes is that tags may be private, meaning tag value is essentially opaque to the TIFF specification, meaning it's 'anything' as far as TIFF goes, meaning that we might want to acknowledge that it might need to grow beyond the 4 gig boundary.
 After all, we're having TIFF itself grow beyond that boundary, for good reason.
 'Do upon others as you would like others to do upon yourself'.
 Or something.
 Academically speaking, it feels a bit weird the BigTIFF itself wouldn't fit in the space that BigTIFF reserves for the opaque 'anything'.